Kentaro Miura

 Ph.D., Mechanical Engineering, Pennsylvania State University, 2016

-B.S., Mechanical Engineering, Cornell University, 2011
+B.S., Mechanical Engineering, cum laude, Cornell University, 2011

 Activities